-While technically North Dakota only has one national park, Theodore Roosevelt, it has 4 national trails and sites that are maintained by the National Parks Service.
+While technically North Dakota only has one national park, Theodore Roosevelt, it has 2 national sites and 2 national trails that are maintained by the National Parks Service.
 North Dakota’s National Parks are some of the United States’ best-kept secrets due to their remote location.
 With its gorgeous national and state parks, North Dakota is filled with lakes, rivers, and wide-open spaces.
 This state is a paradise for nature lovers and offers a long list of outdoor activities for families.

 On our family bucket list, we wanted to take a road trip to the national parks out West.
 Since our son was in fourth grade, we took advantage of the free 4th grade national park pass given to fourth graders and their families and took a national parks road trip.
 We visited six states on that trip, and also enjoyed the splendor of the mountains and gorgeous glacial lakes too.
 While our time in North Dakota was not very long, it was a state I never thought I would visit.
 We enjoyed this state specifically due to the fact that North Dakota national parks have much fewer visitors, and it was nice to be away from the crowds that were in more touristy national parks like Glacier, Grand Teton, and Yellowstone.

 The Five North Dakota National Parks

-While there is only one North Dakota national park, there are four other historical sites/trails that may catch your eye if you plan on visiting North Dakota.
+While there is only one official site classified as North Dakota national park, there are four other historical sites/trails that may catch your eye if you plan on visiting North Dakota.
 This is a huge state, so these North Dakota national parks will not be visited in one day; however, you can use this map to see where they are located to plan a future road trip stop.

 Theodore Roosevelt National Park

 Theodore Roosevelt National Park lies at the edge of the National Grasslands, which combines two types of landscapes, the prairie, and the Badlands.
-The Park is divided into three units, the North Unit, Elkhorn Ranch Unit, and the South Unit, which is the most popular.
+This North Dakota national park is divided into three units, the North Unit, Elkhorn Ranch Unit, and the South Unit, which is the most popular.
 These units are divided by the Little Missouri River and it is 68 miles between the North Unit and the South Unit.
 If you are considering doing both units, you may want to do two days in the park.
 We only had a few hours to spend here, so we tried to make the most of our time.
 Our kids collected their junior ranger badges, we hiked a couple of short trails and drove around the park looking at the landscape and wildlife.

 The views of the badlands in Theodore Roosevelt National Park South Unit were gorgeous.
 In addition, no one else was on the trail.
 Each time we have hiked in the afternoon at other national parks, it is always hard to find parking and the trails are always filled with people.
 This time, it was just our family, which was quite nice.
 I highly recommend this hike if you are only going to do one hike in the area, as it is scenic, short, and you are a few steps from the Visitor’s Center.

 South Unit Scenic Drive

-We also drove the South Scenic Loop, which was 36 miles.
-There are many scenic lookouts and small half-mile hikes, like Wind Canyon Trail and Buck Hill Trail, that we took to get pictures and see wildlife.
+The South Unit Scenic Drive is the highlight of Theodore Roosevelt NP as there are many scenic lookouts and hiking trails that can be taken from here.
+It is 36 miles and provides many opportunities to see wildlife.
 We had seen bison in Yellowstone, but it was still amazing to see them here too.
 We also stumbled into some wild horses and saw prairie dogs too.
-While I cannot speak about the North Unit Scenic Loop, this drive was a family favorite.

 Where to Stay